National Lampoon's Vacation: Plot

 While Ellen and Clark argue during a drive between Utah and Arizona, they crash and become stranded in the desert near Monument Valley.
-After looking for help for hours, encountering a skeleton along the way, Clark reunites with his family, who have been rescued and taken to a local mechanic.
+Clark sets off into the desert to look for help, but becomes lost.
+He reunites with his family, who have been rescued and taken to a local mechanic.
 The mechanic, who is also the town sheriff, extorts Clark's remaining cash, only to render the car barely operational.
-Frustrated, the family stops at the Grand Canyon.
-When Clark cannot convince a hotel clerk to cash a personal check because his own credit cards have mistakenly been reported lost when he reported Ellen's, he raids the cash register behind the clerk's back and leaves the check.
+Frustrated, the family stops at the El Tovar Hotel overlooking the Grand Canyon.
+When Clark cannot convince the hotel's concierge to cash a personal check because his own credit cards have mistakenly been reported lost, he raids the cash register behind the concierge's back and leaves the check.
 Continuing their drive, the Griswolds find that Aunt Edna has died in her sleep.
-They tie her corpse to the roof of the car, wrapped in a tarpaulin.
-Discovering that Norman is out of town when they arrive at his home, they attach a note to the corpse and leave it in the back yard.
+They tie her body to the roof of the car, wrapped in a tarpaulin.
+Discovering that Norman is out of town when they arrive at his home, they attach a note to the body and leave it in the back yard with an umbrella.

 Overwhelmed by the mishaps they have encountered, Ellen and the children want to go home, but Clark has become obsessed with reaching Walley World.
-After an argument with Ellen, Clark meets the Ferrari-driving blonde at a hotel bar, weaves several lies to impress her, and swims naked with her in the hotel pool.
-The family quickly discovers them due to Clark yelling about the cold temperature.
-Clark tells the woman the truth, and they part ways amicably.
-Ellen forgives Clark, and they go swimming naked themselves.
+After an argument with Ellen, Clark meets the Ferrari-driving blonde at the motel bar, and swims naked with her in the motel pool.
+Clark's screams of the cold temperature alert the family and the other guests of the motel, they are embarrassed by the situation.
+Ellen forgives Clark, and they go swimming naked as well.

 When the Griswolds finally arrive at Walley World, they discover the park closed for repairs for the next two weeks.
-Rather understandably slipping into madness over his efforts being for nothing, Clark buys a realistic looking BB gun and demands that park security guard Russ Lasky take them through Walley World.
+Slipping into madness over his efforts being for nothing, Clark buys a realistic looking BB gun and demands that park security guard Russ Lasky take them through Walley World.
 An LAPD SWAT team soon arrives, but as the family is about to be arrested, park owner Roy Walley shows up to de-escalate the situation.
 Roy understands Clark's longing to achieve the perfect vacation, bringing back memories of his family vacation troubles.
 He decides not to file criminal charges against the Griswolds and lets the family and the SWAT team enjoy the park as his guests.